sehaj11-007/Induction_report/README.md

 🕛2:30 to 4:00

-mandeep mam take lecture  of  BEEE in lab and teach us about ohm's law and teach us  how current change with temperature
+mandeep mam take lecture  of  BEEE in lab and teach us about ohm's law and teach us  how current changes with temperature